December 15 – Angels from the Realms of Glory

 To th’ eternal Three in One.

-To access all 31 days of “The Christmas Carols” Devotional, click here.
+To access all 30 days of “The Christmas Carols” devotional in pdf format, click here.

-December 19 – Hope was Born This Night
+December 14 – Hope was Born this Night

 Hope was Born This Night

-Hope is a necessary thing.
-It is not a luxury.
-It is not an option.
-We may need water and food and air to survive, but we need hope to thrive.
-So how do we have hope?
+Hope is neither a luxury nor an option.
+We may need water, food, and air to survive, but we need hope to thrive.
+So how do we have hope in this dark world?
 Where is our hope found?
-In this dark world, is there a light at the end of the tunnel, or is that flicker an oncoming train?

-In Psalm 42:5a, the Psalmist asks a very important question, “Why are you cast down, O my soul, and why are you in turmoil within me?”
-In other words, life is hard!
-My spirit feels crushed!
+In Psalm 42:5a, the psalmist asks, “Why are you cast down, O my soul, and why are you in turmoil within me?”
+In other words, my spirit feels crushed!
 I am prone to discouragement!
-Under the tree of my life today I can see more hardships than blessings.
 What am I to do?
-Is your soul cast down today?
-Are you in turmoil?

-The Psalmist continues with the solution to our down cast soul, “Hope in God; for I shall again praise Him, my salvation and my God.”
-The solution for our spirit today is hope for tomorrow.
+The psalmist continues with the solution to a down cast soul, “Hope in God; for I shall again praise Him, my salvation and my God.”
+Put another way, the solution for our spirit today is hope for tomorrow.

-Hope for tomorrow means that we do not believe that today (or yesterday) was the best things will ever be.
-We are tempted to think that our past was the “good old days.”
-As we age, we are also tempted to think that the end of our lives will only be about loss: loss of health, deaths of friends and families, activities we can no longer enjoy.
-With this perspective, our past or our present are the pinnacles of existence, and everything else is simply downhill.
-If our perspective is only earth bound, then there may be some truth to this existential depression.
-However, if we know the God of the universe, we have access to an unending hope . . . because our hope is anchored to something OUTSIDE this life.
+Some believe the “good old days” belong to our present or past, but hope for tomorrow means that we do not think of today or yesterday as the best that will ever be.
+As we age, we are also tempted to think that our remaining years will only be full of loss of health, deaths of loved ones, and activities we can no longer enjoy.
+This perspective makes our past or present the pinnacle of existence, and everything else is simply downhill.
+If our perspective is solely earth bound then there may be some truth to this existential depression.
+However, if we know the God of the universe, we have access to an unending hope . . . because it is anchored to something OUTSIDE this life.

-God is eternal.
-When we “hope in God” we connect our perspective to Him.
+When we “hope in God,” we connect our perspective to the eternal.
 In eternity, we are saved.
-In eternity, our broken and breaking bodies are upgraded to an imperishable sort.
+In eternity, our broken and breaking bodies are made imperishable.
 In eternity, God richly provides for all our needs.
-In eternity, we do not sin or struggle.
-With this eternal perspective, we can have hope now!
+In eternity, we neither sin nor struggle.
+With this eternal perspective, we can have an enduring hope!

-When Jesus was born in Bethlehem, God demonstrated His intimate connection between the world in which we live and His eternal order.
-Jesus came here to give us a tangible and living hope, to provide a way for us to enter eternity.
+Jesus’ birth demonstrated His intimate connection between the world in which we live and His eternal order.
+Jesus came to give us a tangible and living hope, to provide a way for us to enter eternity.
 When we place our faith in Christ, we can have a hope today based on what He has promised us tomorrow.
-And Christmas is a reminder of that.

-The Psalmist ends 42:5 by reminding us to demonstrate our hope in God by praising Him.
-To help with that, listen to the contemporary Christmas song, “Hope was Born this Night” by the Sidewalk Prophets, and hear “the echoes of grace of our Savior’s embrace because hope was born this night.”
+The psalmist ends 42:5 by reminding us to demonstrate our hope in God by praising Him.
+As we listen to “Hope was Born this Night,” may we hear “the echoes of grace of our Savior’s embrace because hope was born this night.”

 Hope was Born this Night – Sidewalk Prophets